poralcode/exercise_3/README.md

 ## Overview

-This Flutter project, named "Exercise 3," is designed to serve as a mobile application that includes a login screen.
-The login screen allows users to input their username or email and password for authentication.
-Additionally, it provides options for users to recover their forgotten credentials and offers alternative login methods such as Facebook, Google, LinkedIn, and Pinterest.
+This Flutter project, named “Exercise 3,” is designed to function as a mobile application featuring a comprehensive login screen.
+The login screen facilitates users to authenticate by entering their username or email and password.
+For those who have forgotten their credentials, the application provides recovery options.
+It also extends the convenience of alternative login methods through various social media platforms such as Facebook, Google, LinkedIn, and Pinterest.
+A notable aspect of this application is its commitment to accessibility, demonstrated by its support for dark mode.
+This feature caters to user preferences and comfort, enhancing the overall user experience.

 ## Project Structure